vdudouyt/cert-ferry/README.md

 It's important not to miss ``--reuse-key``, otherwise, automatic updates may be broken on next key rewrite.

 ### 2. Slave servers: one-shot deploy & setup updates with certferry
 Copy /etc/letsencrypt/live/yourdomain.com/ directory from your main server by a secure channel.
+Don't forget to add yourdomain.com to your /etc/hosts file if you're using Cloudflare or anything similar that could prevent you from fetching an original Let's Encrypt certificate.
 ```sh
 certferry yourdomain.com
 ```